CirrusResearch/MyCirrus/Webhooks/README.md

 4. Enter a name for the webhook and click **Create**.
 5. Copy the **Webhook URL**.
 6. Click **Done**.
-7. Go to the [Webhooks](https://optimus-cloud.co.uk/notifications-webhook) page in Optimus Cloud.
+7. Go to the [Webhooks](https://mycirrus.cloud/notifications-webhook) page in MyCirrus.
 8. Paste in the **URL**, choose **Teams** and click **Add**.

 ### Discord